 Economic systems vary in similar ways across cultures, and again reflect the norms and customs of people.
 Economies are often described on the relationship between people and their government.
 An economy with a high degree of government intervention may prove challenging for both internal and external businesses.
 An economy with relatively little government oversight may be said to reflect more of the market(s) and to be less restricted.
-Along these same lines, government may perceive its role as a representative of the common good, to protect individual consumers, and to prevent fraud and exploitation.
+Along these same lines, government may theological base rooted in religion.
+This system presents unique challenges to the perceive its role as a representative of the common good, to protect individual consumers, and to prevent fraud and exploitation.